hopsoft/han/readme.md

   han: true,
   version: "v1"
   name: "User",
-  value: { // the value is your customized object
+  value: { // the value is your customized objec with metadatat
     type: "List",
-    count: 3,
+    count: 1,
     items: [{"id" : 333, "name" : "Han Solo"}]
   },
   action: { // the action that was invoked to receive this response